SkylineCommunications/dataminer-docs/user-guide/Reference/Skyline_DataMiner_Folder/More_information_on_certain_files_and_folders/DMS_xml.md

 ## Redirects subtag

 From DataMiner 10.3.0/10.3.2 onwards, this subtag can be used to make the DMAs in a DMS communicate with each other over **gRPC** instead of .NET Remoting.
-Among others, this has the advantage that port 8004 is no longer needed.
-Instead the standard HTTPS port 443 is used by default. <!-- RN 34983 -->
+This uses the standard HTTPS port 443 by default. <!-- RN 34983 -->

 Redirects must be added in *DMS.xml* for each DMA.
 Failover Agents also need a redirect to each other's IP address.